 While each of these areas is important to build a well-rounded marketing strategy, we want to focus today on the role of pricing and how it can be used as a marketing strategy in and of itself.

-In past articles, we have laid out two main ways in which pricing strategy influences marketing performance:
+The Most Important P in the Marketing Mix lays out two main ways in which pricing strategy influences marketing performance:

 - It determines the volume of the marketing budget